jidongbsu/cs452-device-driver/README.md

 }
 ```

 The above code registers this driver into the kernel.
 The kernel will assign an available major number (a number between 0 and 255) to this device/driver.
-If registration succeeds, *register_chrdev*() returns the assigned major number.
+If the registration succeeds, *register_chrdev*() returns the assigned major number.
 Otherwise, *register_chrdev*() returns a negative value.

 The first argument of *register_chrdev*(): if this argument is non-zero, it means we want to specify one specific major number; if this argument is zero, it means we do not care what the number is, just assign us any number that is still available.
 Here we use *0*, which means we want the kernel to dynamically allocate one number to us.
 Remember, the assigned number will be the return value of *register_chrdev*(), and this same number needs to be passed to *unregister_chrdev*() as its first argument.
 This is why you are recommended to use a global variable to store this return value so that later on it can easily be passed to *unregister_chrdev*().

 The second argument of *register_chrdev*(), which is *toyota*, tells the kernel this driver is named as *toyota*.
 This name will then appear in */proc/devices* when the module is installed.

-The third argument of *register_chrdev*(), which is *&toyota_fops*, tells the kernel, *toyota_fops*, which is a *struct file_operations* variable, will be responsible for file operations on /dev/toyota (including /dev/toyota0, /dev/toyota1, /dev/toyota2, ...).. *toyota_fops* is defined as following:
+The third argument of *register_chrdev*(), which is *&toyota_fops*, tells the kernel, *toyota_fops*, which is a *struct file_operations* variable, will be responsible for file operations on /dev/toyota (including /dev/toyota0, /dev/toyota1, /dev/toyota2, ...). *toyota_fops* is defined as following:

 ```c
 /*  The different file operations.